The spectacular volcanic landscape of Timanfaya National Park is really worth visiting – one of the top attractions in Lanzarote!

 Timanfaya National Park location:

 You will find Timanfaya National Park located on the gorgeous island of Lanzarote, Canary Islands.
 It’s in the southwest, more specifically within Las Palmas.
 The park itself is made entirely from volcanic soil, giving it a unique appearance that makes for some incredible photographs.
 The park itself is full of wildlife, such as camels, rabbits, shrews, lizards, and stunning flora and fauna.
+It really is one of the best natural wonders in Europe!

 In order to protect the natural beauty of the area, there is strict access regulation for the public; make sure you stick the paths, read signs, and listen to any instructions you are given.
 It is a delicate area, especially for plant life, and so needs to be handled with care.